Why Excel Could Be Hurting Your Construction Company

 Hackers ♥ Excel: Poor Security

 Where do your Excel files live?
 Most likely, they’re directly on your computer’s hard drive or company-wide shared drive.
 Even if you’re the only one accessing your computer’s files or it’s password protected, your documents are far from secure.
 Consider how easily Excel sheets can be copied and distributed.
 If you have critical or confidential company or project data, in hackers minds, you’re practically wearing a flashing sign saying, “hey, come steal my data.”
-Even beyond the risk of theft, Excel is unsecure just due to the fact that you could easily lose all your data in a second from a hard drive crash or oblivious coworker hitting the delete button.
+Even beyond the risk of theft, Excel is not secure just due to the fact that you could easily lose all your data in a second from a hard drive crash or oblivious coworker hitting the delete button.

 If it’s not already, security should be a major concern for your construction company.
 The right construction software offers enhanced security for your most critical project data.
 If you’re making the switch to construction software, make sure you go for mobile software with cloud-based project management for enhanced security.
 Another consideration is SSO integration, a feature your IT department will be thanking you for later.